On variational principle for upper metric mean dimension with potential: Proof of Theorem 1.1

-We need the well-known separation theorem of convex sets \cite[p.
-417]{ds88} in our proof, which states that suppose that $K_1, K_2$ are disjoint closed subsets of a local convex linear topological space $V$, and if $K_1$ is compact, then there exists a continuous real-valued linear functional $\varphi$ on $V$ such that $\varphi(x)<\varphi(y)$ for any $x\in K_1$ and $y\in K_2$.
+We invoke the well-known separation theorem of convex sets \cite[p.
+417]{ds88} for the proof, which states that if $K_1, K_2$ are disjoint closed subsets of a local convex linear topological space $V$, and $K_1$ is compact, then there exists a continuous real-valued linear functional $\varphi$ on $V$ such that $\varphi(x)<\varphi(y)$ for any $x\in K_1$ and $y\in K_2$.